rchau0623/Stwickers/README.md

 4. Go through the [GatsbyJS tutorial](https://www.gatsbyjs.org/tutorial/).

 ## Assignment Spec and Instructions
-Your task is to create a very simple storefront for a fictitious product, printable versions of [Twitch Stickers](https://www.redbubble.com/shop/twitch+emote+stickers). .
+Your task is to create a very simple storefront for a fictitious product: printable versions of [Twitch Stickers](https://www.redbubble.com/shop/twitch+emote+stickers). .

 There are few pieces that this will require, but ultimately the two biggest pieces will be:
 1. The client website, which will be built with  [GatsbyJS](https://www.gatsbyjs.org/)
-2. The server, which should just be a simple [ExpressJS](https://expressjs.com/) set up.
+2. The server, which should just be a simple [ExpressJS](https://expressjs.com/) app.

 The requirements for both are detailed below.